Aspose/releases.aspose.com/content/cad/jasperreports/_index.md

 - High Fidelity to Report Design - Aspose.CAD for JasperReports exports reports in such a way that they look identical to reports exported by the built-in exporters of JasperReports.
 - Multipage export - Aspose.CAD for JasperReports supports multipage export to the following formats: GIF, TIFF, PDF.
 - Batch export - Aspose.CAD for JasperReports supports export reports from JasperReports in batch mode.
 Each page of the report will be saved as a separate file.
+- Export JasperReport to WMF
+- Export JasperReport to SVG
+- Export JasperReport to JPEG2000
+- Export JasperReport to PSD
+- Export JasperReport to TIFF

 ### Supported File Formats